Designing a Slack-Integrated Approval Workflow for Unmatched Reconciliation Items

 item_id: str

-amount: float
+amount: Decimal

 aging_days: int

-confidence_score: float
+confidence_score: float = Field(ge=0.0, le=1.0)

-counterparty_risk_tier: str = Field(..., pattern="^(low|medium|high|critical)$")
+counterparty_risk_tier: str = Field(pattern="^(low|medium|high|critical)$")

 class AuditRecord(BaseModel):